FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 - Read the SQS FAQ
 - Read the CloudWatch FAQ
 - Build a VPC with a private and public subnet, all according to the lectures
+- Check the resources of the chapter `Thank you all my student`, it contains a link to a prep guide